European Americans: History

 Before the arrival of Europeans, Native Americans predominantly inhabited the United States.
 The earliest Europeans to colonize North America were the small number of Spaniards.
 The first Spanish colonization was in 1565 at St. Augustine, Florida.
 One of the most significant Spanish explorers was Hernando De Soto, a conquistador who accompanied Francisco Pizzaro during his conquest of the Inca Empire.

 Leaving Havana, Cuba, in 1539, De Soto's expedition landed in Florida.
 It explored the southeastern area of the United States.
 They reached as far as the Mississippi River in search of riches and fortune.
 Another Spaniard who explored the United States, Francisco Vázquez de Coronado, set out from New Spain in 1540 in search of the mythical Seven Cities of Gold.
 Coronado's expedition traveled to Kansas and the Grand Canyon but failed to discover gold or treasure.
 However, Coronado left a gift of horses to the Plains Indians.
 Italian explorer Giovanni da Verrazano and Frenchman Jacques Cartier are other Europeans who explored the United States.
 The Spaniards viewed the French as threatening their trade route along the Gulf Stream.

 Since 1607, some 57 million immigrants from other lands have come to the United States.
 Approximately 10 million passed through on their way to some other place or returned to their homelands, leaving a net gain of 47 million people.

+During the 1600s and 1700s, Europeans arrived in North America in search of religious freedom, economic prospects, and political independence.